zk4/vimrc/readme.md

-# The ultimate vim config for human
+# The light vim for human
 With the power of kitty terminal. which is blazing fast and customizable, comparing to mac terminal or iTerm2.

 # Features
 1. <c-h/j/k/l> move between termnial tab  and vim inner split pane smoothly.